thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ### Shorten the stepper motor wires

 The stepper motor you purchased probably came with a four wire cable with red, blue, green and black cables.
 However this cable will be far too long.
-It needs to be shortened to 70mm and this will require either cutting a resoldering the wires or recrimpling the connectors and using the supplied housing in the EBB36 PCB kit.
+It needs to be shortened to 70mm and this will require either cutting and resoldering the wires or recrimpling the connectors, most motors that are available on the webb will either have fixed wiring at the motor end or use a wider 6 pin connector, in the case of two connector motors measure from the larger connector as the EBB36 PCB kit will come with spare connectors and housings.

 Stepper motors like these are designed to work with four wire two phase motors.
 The phases for the motor will be named A and B and a pair of wires will be used with each phase, the documentation for your stepper motor will sometimes tell you which colour wires go with each phase but there appears to be no standard colours for wiring so you should test the wires to see which go together if possible.
 To do this you can use a multimeter as matching pairs will show continuity.